 Make it Easy to Eat

 One of my favorite tricks for getting my kids to eat fruits and vegetables is to offer them in an easy-to-eat ways that aren’t too overwhelming.

-For example, I’ll put out some vegetable sticks and hummus or ranch dressing or I’ll slice up an apple rather than offering a whole one.
+For example, I’ll put out some vegetable sticks with hummus, ranch dressing, or tzatziki or I’ll slice up an apple rather than offering a whole one.
 I’m always staggered by how much they’ll eat when it is served in bite-sized and graze-friendly ways.

 Keep it Easy for You

 Let’s be realistic, though, offering fruits and vegetables repeatedly throughout the day can end up feeling like a burden.
-This is especially true when your kid won’t eat vegetables or fruit – offering over and over again and having them rejected can really feel like an overwhelming struggle.
+This is especially true when your kid won’t eat vegetables or fruit.
+Offering over and over again only to have them rejected can really feel like an overwhelming struggle.
 So, here are some of my favorite ways to make it easier for everyone:

 Pre-chop raw vegetables for the week

-Carrots, cucumbers, bell peppers, and celery sticks will all last well for a week or so chopped up and stored in the refrigerator.
-That way you (or they!) can just grab and serve.
+Chopped up carrots, cucumbers, bell peppers, and celery sticks will all last well for a few days when stored in the refrigerator.
+That way you (or they!) can just grab and go.

 Apple sauce and fruit cups